Ko Te Kawa Nui Ia He Manaaki i Te Tangata

 Kaitūao and Kaihāpai – Our support team

-At Māoriland we extend manaakitanga to our audiences, artists and filmmakers.
-We aim to do our very best to ensure you have a good stay with us here in Ōtaki.
+At Māoriland, we extend manaakitanga to our audiences, artists and filmmakers.
+We aim to do our best to ensure you have a memorable stay with us here in Ōtaki.

-Tēnā hoki koutou rangatahi mā, kua riro koutou hei taituarā mō te kaupapa.
+Tēnā hoki koutou rangatahi mā, kua riro mā koutou hei taituarā mō te kaupapa.
 E mihi ana.

 Hauora

-Hauora, the well-being of our audiences and artists is important at Māoriland.
+Hauora, the well-being of our audiences and artists is important to us at Māoriland.
 We understand that films can affect people in different ways.
-Having a kōrero after a film is great therapy.
-If you do need more support let the kaimahi at the Māoirland Hub know and they will do what they can to help.
+Having a kōrero after a film is great therapy for emotions that may arise after screenings, let the kaimahi at the Māoriland Hub know, and they will do what they can to help you.

 Ngā Tikanga